 Endow a position to attract the best and brightest to lead Atkins Library and contribute to its success.

 *General access to Atkins Library: The J. Murrey Atkins Library is partially supported by state funds and welcomes the public to enjoy a variety of services and resources within the building.
-The public may get help with research, use books and other materials in the building, and access scholarly articles and other resources through seven designated guest computers.
+The public may get help with research, use books and other materials in the building, and access scholarly articles and other resources through our designated guest computers.
 The public may also conduct research with our rare books and archives, which focus on the history of Charlotte.